Buying a Car—Optional Products

 A car is one of the most expensive items most consumers purchase.
 When buying a car, consumers are often bombarded with sales pitches for a variety of optional products, ranging from service contracts to mud flaps.
 Some of these optional products may be overpriced or unnecessary.
 Consumers may be able to save money and headaches by following these recommendations.

-1) Scrutinize your purchase agreement.
 Make sure that you are paying only for items and services that you have agreed to.
 Do not be afraid to ask the dealer questions about specific charges.
-State law requires that if you get a loan to finance your vehicle, the seller must give you a written statement disclosing what the payments would be with and without the addons included.
+State law requires that if you get a loan to finance your vehicle, the seller must give you a written statement disclosing what the payments would be with and without the add-ons included.

-2) Is it optional?
 Many consumers have complained that they purchased unwanted options, such as service contracts, because the dealer told them they needed to purchase the item as part of the vehicle purchase.
-Don't be tricked - make sure you understand what items are optional in the purchase agreement.
+Don't be tricked—make sure you understand what items are optional in the purchase agreement.

 Maintenance packages are not backed by an insurance policy and typically only cover minor services, such as oil changes, tire rotations, and lube jobs.
 Some consumers complain that, although they believed their maintenance package would cover repairs, they found the packages useless once their vehicle broke down.
 In addition, maintenance packages often limit a customer's mobility, because they require the customer to have the vehicle serviced at the dealership where it was purchased.